ranbureand/multilingual-experiment/readme.markdown

 Not giving up, I then opted for creating a basic site from scratch, so that I could just focus on experimenting with multiple languages in Jekyll without any extra complexity in the picture.

-That very same basic site is hosted in this repository, which I gladly share with the world as an example project, hoping to help anybody who is into coding a multilingual site using Jekyll.
+That very same basic site is hosted in this repository, which I gladly share with the world as an example project, hoping to be of a help for anybody who is into coding a multilingual site using Jekyll.

 ## Foreword